Many companies featured on Money advertise with us. Opinions are our own, but compensation and

 The main function of tax relief is to reduce or eliminate your tax bill before you file with the IRS or state tax agency.
 This is accomplished in a number of ways, depending on the type of tax relief option that is used:

-• Tax credits.
-These directly lower your tax bill by a set amount and can sometimes result in a tax refund if your bill is lower than the credit amount.
+• Tax credits: These directly lower your tax bill by a set amount and can sometimes result in a tax refund if your bill is lower than the credit amount (and the credit is refundable).

-• Tax debt relief.
-These are IRS and state (or local) programs that help taxpayers who are behind on their taxes pay down their debt in a manageable way and potentially avoid severe penalties.
-Unlike the previous alternatives, this usually comes into play after the tax filing deadline has passed.
+• Tax debt relief: These are IRS and state (or local) programs that help taxpayers who are behind on their taxes pay down their debt in a manageable way and potentially avoid severe penalties.
+Tax debt relief usually comes into play after the tax filing deadline has passed.

 Tax software can help you identify which tax benefits you can take advantage of when filing your taxes.